MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/overview-of-app-certification.md

   - Microsoft Teams
 ms.custom: seo-marvel-apr2020
 ---
-# Find Teams apps that undergo Microsoft 365 app compliance program for security, compliance, and privacy
+# Know about apps that undergo app compliance program for security, data handling, and privacy

-Microsoft compliance program checks and audits an app against controls that are derived from leading industry-standard frameworks.
+Microsoft 365 app compliance program checks and audits an app against controls that are derived from leading industry-standard frameworks.
 The program demonstrates that strong security and compliance practices are in place to protect customer data.
 The program has the following phases:

 * [Publisher verification](#publisher-verification).
 * [Publisher attestation](#publisher-attestation).